Christine Todd Whitman: Governor of New Jersey

+Elections

+1993

-Whitman ran against incumbent James Florio for governor in 1993, and defeated him by one percentage point to become the first female governor in New Jersey history.
-She was the second woman and first Republican woman to defeat an incumbent governor in a general election, but was unable to gain a majority of the votes, winning by a plurality.
-Charges of suppression of minority votes were raised during the campaign.
+After winning a Republican primary, Whitman ran against incumbent James Florio for governor of New Jersey in the 1993 general election.
+Whitman won the election by a plurality, defeating Florio by one percentage point to become the first female governor in New Jersey history.
+As of 2025, she is first woman to have served as governor of New Jersey, with Mikie Sherrill serving as the second female governor of New Jersey.

+Charges of suppression of minority votes were raised during Whitman's 1993 campaign.
 Two days after the election, Ed Rollins, Whitman's campaign manager, bragged about having spent $500,000 to suppress the black vote.
 Whitman denied Rollins's claim and demanded an apology and a retraction.
 An investigation into Rollins's claim found no wrongdoing.

+1997

+Whitman was re-elected in 1997, narrowly defeating Democrat Jim McGreevey, the mayor of Woodbridge Township.
+Whitman again prevailed by a one-point margin and received a plurality of the votes.
+Murray Sabrin, a college professor who ran as a Libertarian candidate, finished third with five percent of the vote.